Breadcrumbs

 3. in the case of commitments of 10 years or more, the commitment has first been approved by Council.

-3. Any operating expenditure more than 5% higher than the operating budget for the relevant category (relevant categories are set out in the Statement of Financial Performance) is subject to the prior approval of the Capital and Finance Committee and must be reported to the following meeting of Council.
+4. Any single operating expenditure commitment more than 5% higher than the operating budget for the relevant category (relevant categories are set out in the Statement of Financial Performance), unless covered by corresponding additional income, is subject to the prior approval of the Capital and Finance Committee and must be reported to the following meeting of Council.

 Disposal of capital assets